burstein-lab/genomic-nlp/README.md

 will obtain the embedding of the word `K09140.2`, a sub-cluster of the KO identifier `K09140` in KEGG.

 ### Two-dimensional embedding space
-Gene embeddings after dimension reduction using UMAP are available as a pickl file.
+Gene embeddings after dimension reduction using UMAP are available as a pickle file.

-In python run:
+In python:
 ```
 import pickle